Long-range military transport aircraft

 The radio navigation suite includes a pair of instrument landing systems, VHF omnidirectional radio ranging (VOR), radio distance measuring equipment (DME), air traffic control (ATC) transponders, automatic direction finders (ADF) and a tactical air navigation unit (TACAN).

 In May 2003, Airbus Military selected the three-shaft TP400-D6 turboprop engine, to be manufactured by EuroProp International (EPI).
 EPI is a consortium formed by Rolls-Royce (UK, Germany), ITP (Spain), MTU (Germany) and Snecma (France).
 Rolls-Royce is responsible for overall integration.

 The four engines each have a maximum output of more than 11,000shp.
 EPI states they are the largest turboprops ever made in the West.
 The engines are fitted with FADEC (full authority digital engine control), supplied by BAE Systems and Hispano-Suiza.

 Electrical power generation systems are supplied by Aerolec, a joint venture between Thales and Goodrich.
-The variable frequency generators will provide up to 400kVa.
+The variable frequency generators provide up to 400kVa.

 Messier-Dowty was chosen as the supplier of both main and nose landing gear.
 Each main landing gear consists of three independent twin-wheel assemblies, providing six wheels on each side.
 This allows the plane to land on unprepared runways.
 The landing gear system also enables the A400M to ‘kneel’, which lowers the rear ramp to facilitate the loading of large vehicles.

 The main landing gear shock absorbers maintain a minimum distance from the ground whatever the load.
 Messier-Bugatti supplies wheels and brakes.
 The aircraft has two nose wheels and 12 braked wheels.

-EuroProp International (EPI) has developed TP400 power plant for the A400M.
+EuroProp International (EPI) has developed the TP400 power plant for the A400M.
 The power plant has been installed on the inner engine mount of the C-130K flight test-bed.